KicStart™ Commonly Asked Questions

 I have just started the program and am experiencing headaches.
 Is this normal?

 Some people may experience headaches in the first few days of commencing a meal replacement program.
 For many, simply increasing their water intake will help alleviate this.
 For others, a simple analgesic eg panadol will help.
 It's important to know also that the headaches are usually transient and will most likely disappear after a few days.
 If they do persist for longer than a few days, please consult your GP.

 What type of liquid should I use to make the shake with?

-The shakes should be made up with 200ml of chilled drinking water (or 200mL of skim milk for the original formulation of shakes).
+The shakes should be made up with 200ml of chilled drinking water.

 The soups are to be made up with 200mL of hot water by mixing in a large soup mug or bowl.
 Alternately you can combine the soup powder with 200mL of cold water in a shaker, shake well and transfer to a heat proof container before heating the prepared soup in a microwave.

 What if I find I initially don't enjoy the taste of KicStart™?